 Grants are provided on a three yearly basis, with the most recent round of grants covering the period from July 2016 to 30 July 2019.
 Applications for this round closed on 31 March 2016 and are now under consideration.

-Further information about the grants can be obtained by contacting the Transition and Reintegration Unit at firstname.lastname@example.org
+Further information about the grants can be obtained by contacting Project Manager Erin Chick by e-mail at: firstname.lastname@example.org.

 Muslim Connect is a pre- and post-release mentoring program for Muslim prisoners and offenders.
 The Islamic Council of Victoria provides this service in a number of prison locations.
 Participants are provided with personal, cultural and spiritual support in the final stages of their sentences and for up to two years in the community.

 The African Visitation and Mentoring Program (AVAMP) matches prisoners and offenders from African nations with volunteer mentors, who provide support in both custody and after release.
 AVAMP is provided by Jesuit Social Services and is run in several prison locations.

 The Prison Network Ministries’ Pre- and Post-release Support Program provides a range of services to women prisoners in both prison and after release.
 Services include practical support and assistance for women released from prison; sport, craft and cooking activities at the Dame Phyllis Frost Centre and Tarrengower Prison; 'Fun with Mum' facilitated activities for visiting children at the Dame Phyllis Frost Centre; and transport services for children and other family members of women prisoners.